ZhangqiJiang07/Multi-view_Multi-class_Datasets/README.md

 <img  src="./label_distribution/figs/AWA_Deep_2view_label_dis.png" width="200" />
 </p>

-More figures can be found in fold `label_distribution`!

 ## Acknowledgements
 Some datasets were downloaded from these sites, for which we are very grateful: